Here's what we'll cover

 • reduced appetite and smaller portions

-• reduced cravings and less emotional eating
+• reduced cravings and less emotional eating, contributing to better weight management behavior

-• gradual weight loss with consistent use
+• gradual weight loss with consistent use, demonstrating the drug's efficacy

-Postpartum Nutrition Still Matters
+Postpartum Nutrition Still Matters for Overall Health and Weight Management

 To protect energy and recovery: